 Clinical, Forensic & Toxicology

-Accurate analysis of d- and l-amphetamine and methamphetamine enantiomers can be achieved using chiral columns, but the method presented here provides a simpler, more cost-effective approach for high-throughput labs.
-Excellent separation of all enantiomers in urine was obtained in a fast, 7-min LC-MS/MS quantitative analysis on a Raptor C18 column with no interference from matrix components.
+Accurate analysis of amphetamines by LC-MS/MS can be achieved using chiral columns, but the analysis presented here provides a simpler, more cost-effective approach for high-throughput labs.
+Excellent separation of all enantiomers in urine was obtained in a fast, 7-min quantitative analysis on a Raptor C18 column with no interference from matrix components.

 A rapid, robust method was established for the analysis of creatine and creatinine in human plasma and urine.
 An efficient separation was achieved in less than 1.5 min using a Raptor HILIC-Si column and a simple isocratic mobile phase.